 Ingredients and finished dishes need proper packaging to stay safe.
 Strong and durable food grade packaging and containers, lids that fit to reduce spilling but also reduce the risk of cross contamination.
 Labelling is also a big part of proper packaging, you can't store it right if you don't know what it is or when it was prepared.

 Cleaning and Sanitizing – Proper cleaning and sanitizing of food prep tools and kitchen equipment can’t happen without the appropriate supplies and tools.
 Yes, that means having the correct cleaning products available but it’s more than that.

-Brushes of various shapes, sizes and styles are needed to get into the hard-to-reach places that bacteria like to hang out like cutting boards, pipes and tight corners.
+Brushes of various shapes, sizes and styles are needed to get into the hard-to-reach places that bacteria like to reside in- like cutting boards, pipes and tight corners.

-Buckets, small and large, colour coded offers a quick guide for cleaning and sanitizing in all kitchen areas.
+Buckets (small, large or colour coded) offers a quick guide for cleaning and sanitizing in all kitchen areas.
 Thermometers to test water temperature of dishwashers and for manual dishwashing, test strips to ensure the correct dilution of your sanitizing solution all play an important role.

 Safety training is the most essential tool to protect your staff - from physical hazards but also from the harder to see ones.
 To effectively apply the training the proper gear is needed.